Movement

 ‘On one occasion, at 5am, when the main line was crowded, I tried to persuade soldiers to open the gate for a ten-year-old girl on her way to hospital with her mother.
 They refused.’
 EA, Helen

-Whether through the incomprehensible permit system, large checkpoints with complicated infrastructure and soldiers managing them, an agricultural gate that opens at certain times of day, or because of an invisible barrier that nonetheless poses risks to Palestinians such as Hala, this system constitutes a significant restriction on freedom of movement.
+Whether through the incomprehensible permit system, large checkpoints with complicated infrastructure and soldiers managing them, an agricultural gate that opens at certain times of day, or because of an invisible barrier that nonetheless poses risks to Palestinians, this system constitutes a significant restriction on freedom of movement.
 It has grave and continually evolving implications for the Palestinian people seeking to build their businesses, families and lives in the context of the occupation.

 What does international law say?